andreashuber69/kiss-worker/README.md

       // Start a new worker thread waiting for work. const worker = new GetFibonacciWorker();
       // Send the argument (40) to the worker thread, where it will be
-      // passed to our worker function.
-In the mean time we're awaiting
+      // passed to our function.
+In the mean time we're awaiting the
-      // the returned promise, which will eventually fulfill with the
+      // returned promise, which will eventually fulfill with the result
-      // result calculated on the worker thread. const result = await worker.execute(40);
+      // calculated on the worker thread.
+      const result = await worker.execute(40);
       document.querySelector("h1").textContent = `${result}`;
     </script>